ASLeonard/pangenome_summer_school/slides/lecture_7.md

 # What makes a good pangenome graph?

 **I**nternational **G**raph **G**enome **Sy**mposium (IGGSy) 2024:

+. . .

 > We aren't sure yet.

+. . .

-No real "panalogues" to N50, QV, USCOs, etc., because we have mixed **real biology** into our metrics.
+No real *"panalogues"* to N50, QV, USCOs, etc., because we have mixed **real biology** into our metrics.

 ---

 # What makes a pangenome graph good?

-Fundementally, a useful graph is a good graph.

 As George Box said:

-> All models are *wrong*, but some are *useful*
+> All models are *wrong*, but some are *useful*.

-TODO: where does this go purpose of pangenoems (refrence vs analysis)
+. . .

+Fundamentally, a good graph is a useful graph: we can answer our question?

 ---